nlpaueb/BioIR/README.md

       "articles": [
         {
           "pmid": "845329",
-          "title": "This is the title of the artcile with pmid 845329",
+          "title": "This is the title of the article with pmid 845329",
           "abstractText": "This is the abstract of the article with pmid 845329"
         },
         {
           "pmid": "437795",
-          "title": "This is the title of the artcile with pmid 437795",
+          "title": "This is the title of the article with pmid 437795",
           "abstractText": "This is the abstract of the article with pmid 437795" },...
       ]